LMD0311/Awesome-World-Model/README.md

 # Awesome World Models for Autonomous Driving [![Awesome](https://cdn.rawgit.com/sindresorhus/awesome/d7305f38d29fed78fa85652e3a63e154dd8e8829/media/badge.svg)](https://github.com/sindresorhus/awesome)

-Collect some World Models for Autonomous Driving papers.
+Collect some World Models (for Autonomous Driving) papers.

 If you find some ignored papers, **feel free to [*create pull requests*](https://github.com/LMD0311/Awesome-World-Model/blob/main/ContributionGuidelines.md), [*open issues*](https://github.com/LMD0311/Awesome-World-Model/issues/new), or [*email* me](mailto:xzhou03@hust.edu.cn)**.
-Contributions in any form to make this list more comprehensive are welcome.
+Contributions in any form to make this list more comprehensive are welcome. 📣📣📣

 If you find this repository useful, please consider **[citing](#citation)** and **giving us a star** 🌟.